dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 # Introduction

-Standardized by the Internet Research Task Force (IRTF), Hybrid Public Key Encryption (HPKE) has already been adopted in several communication protocol specifications such as TLS Encrypted Client Hello (ECH), Oblivious DNS over HTTPS (ODoH) and Oblivious HTTP (OHTTP).
+Hybrid Public Key Encryption (HPKE), published by the Internet Research Task Force (IRTF), has already been adopted in several communication protocol specifications such as TLS Encrypted Client Hello (ECH), Oblivious DNS over HTTPS (ODoH) and Oblivious HTTP (OHTTP).
 HPKE itself is communication protocol independent and can be widely used as a standard scheme for public key based end-to-end encryption in various applications, not only in communication protocols.

 In HPKE, the sender of a ciphertext needs to know in advance not only the recipient public key, but also the HPKE mode, the KEM associated with the key, and the set of supported KDF and AEAD algorithms.